 Deliciously sweet (approximately 14% sugar by weight), enjoy this juicy tropical fruit tossed in salads and fruit-filled salsas, mixed into smoothies or smoothie bowls, or as a simple snack.
-But first, let’s learn how to pick a ripe mango and how to peel them for chopping.

 There is more than one way to peel and cut a mango.
 Some people prefer a scooping approach.
 A method that requires cutting the mango into two large pieces, slicing the flesh into small cubes with the skin still on, then scooping out the flesh using a spoon or knife.

 This is the method I see people recommend most often and the method I like the least.
 It may appear easier at first, but it’s more challenging to get a clean slice.
 The result is lost mango flesh – not ideal.

 To avoid losing any unnecessary mango flesh, I always recommend peeling the mango first, before slicing.

 Let’s get started.

 How Can I Tell If a Mango is Ripe?

 The best way to judge whether a mango is ripe or not is by touch and feel, not color.